ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/stateless-clients.md

 electricity requirements, therefore cost of running a node.
 Additionally, the held stake is an economic incentive / punishement for any miner that performs nefarious activity.

-Nodes will realize one of the largest improvements due to stateless clients.
-The need to store large amounts of blockchain data will be obsolete.
-The time to set up a node will drop from weeks to hours.
-Transaction speed will increase greatly since so much data has been cut out of the state verifying work.
+Disk I/O becomes less susceptable to DoS attacks, however still remains the best vector for a DoS attack.
+Even for state-storing clients, the account lists allow clients to pre-fetch storage data from disk, possibly in parallel, greatly reducing their vulnerability to DoS attacks.

+In a sharded blockchain, security is increased by reshuffling clients between shards frequently.
+In a state-storing client model, reshuffling involved clients download the full state of the new shard they are being reshuffled to.
+In a stateless client, this cost drops to zero, allowing clients to be reshuffled between every single block that they create.

+Transaction speed and scalablility will also improve.

 ## Security Considerations

+DoS attacks aimed at the disk I/O vector are still the greatest risk for DoS attacks.

 Casper is the proof of staking algorithm used in Ethereum 2.0.
-The following are a list of theoretical attacks that could be executed on Casper for furthe research on your own.
+The following are a list of theoretical attacks that could be executed on Casper for further research on your own.
 * [Casper Weaknesses](https://ethstaking.io/guide-to-ethereum-proof-of-stake-and-casper/casper-weaknesses/)
 * [Casper Sybil Attack](https://ethstaking.io/guide-to-ethereum-proof-of-stake-and-casper/casper-sybil-attack/)
 * [Casper 51% Attack](https://ethstaking.io/guide-to-ethereum-proof-of-stake-and-casper/casper-51-attack/)